Machine Setter Operators

 The Wyke

-Have you previously worked within the FMCG sector (Food Manufacturing, Packaging, Print, Plastics or Pharmaceutical), do you have a minimum of 3 years experience in one of these industries and are you looking for a new job to start in January 2026?!
+Have you previously worked within the FMCG sector (Food Manufacturing, Packaging, Print, Plastics or Pharmaceutical), do you have a minimum of 3 years experience in one of these industries and are you looking for a new job to start in the early part of 2026?!

 We are looking for 5 Machine Setter/Operators to join an FMCG manufacturing business in Telford (Shropshire), these positions are all permanent positions from day 1, the starting salary is just over £34,500 per annum and the salary is being reviewed internally.